Josephpaul07/Josephpaul07/README.md

 # 💫 About Me:
- I’m currently learning Android application Development using Kotlin<br><br> How to reach me josephpallathukudy@gmail.com
+ I’m Doing MCA in Christ University Banglore<br><br> How to reach me josephpallathukudy@gmail.com

 ## 🌐 Socials: